 Create a Group Policy Object to add the following registry value at user login, or test using a reg file:

 Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\Identity] "DisableADALatopWAMOverride"=dword:00000001

-In my testing, this reverted the Office sign in process to the proper behaviour, SSO is seamless and transparent, the user never has to enter their credentials.
+In both test and production, this reverted the Office sign in process to the proper behaviour, SSO is seamless and transparent, the user never has to enter their credentials.

 If you still have issues, enable logging as follows: